The Importance of Behavioral Health Screenings

 - Avoiding the use of alcohol, drugs, tobacco and other substances that can lead to abuse

-Regular screening, including behavioral health screening, is important at any age but especially in growing children and teens learning coping strategies for new developmental challenges.
+Regular screening, including behavioral health screening, is important at all ages but especially in growing children and adolescents learning coping strategies for new developmental challenges.
 If your provider does not offer behavioral health screening, don’t hesitate to ask about it.
 Share any concerns you have about your child’s development, including problems with mood and behavior.

 Your provider is eager to help and find ways to keep your child on track and healthy for life.